 Northern Wasatch Parade of Homes + Miya Interiors

-This year we had the opportunity to participate in the Northern Wasatch Parade of Homes.
+This year our full service interior design firm had the opportunity to participate in the Northern Wasatch Parade of Homes.
 Working side-by-side with Ovation Homes, we designed a home that’s anything but ordinary.
 From clean lines to interesting textures, we decided that this Bountiful home should feature an updated twist on some of our latest favorites.

 When we embarked on the project, Lori, head designer on the project, wanted to create a home that spoke to every generation.

 “I really wanted a clean, modern, classic look.
 Nothing too trendy but a design that truly gave everyone their own space,” said Lori.

 One of the rooms that truly was the highlight of the project for us was the kitchen.
 Complete with neutral flooring, the kitchen really brought the entire design up a few notches.
 While we kept to the classics for most of our design, we decided to mix things up with mixed-metal finishes in the kitchen.
 The metals included antique brass, brushed nickel, and polished nickel.
 Other design elements that stood out among attendees was the European oak shelves and the white brick backsplash that tied in the same texture we used in the living room fireplace.